8Observer8/ship-movement-oimophysics-rollup-threejs-js/README.md

 Instructions for building and running the project in debug and release:

-- Download and unzip this example: https://github.com/8Observer8/how-to-set-up-box2dwasm-with-importmap-rollup-js
+- Download and unzip this repository

 - Go to the example folder in the console: `cd how-to-set-up-box2dwasm-with-importmap-rollup-js`